kevba/blog/content/posts/compiling-at91bootstrap.md

+---
+title: "Compiling At91bootstrap"
+date: 2020-01-31T09:40:15+01:00
+draft: true
+---

 # Compiling At91Bootstrap for the Aria G25

-## Some context

-This device is build using an Aria G25 from corewind.
-Corewind themselves does offer prebuild files, including at91bootstrap, but those are quite old.
+This post will describe how to compile your own at91bootstrap. at91bootstrap is a bootloader used in `Atmel AT91 SoC` like the Aria G25.

 ## Why would you do this in the first place?

-While trying to update Linux kernel I discovered that u-boot had to be updated as well, since the gcc version has updated.
-Updating u-boot mde the u-boot binary just slighty larger.
+While trying to update Linux kernel I discovered that u-boot had to be updated as well, because the GCC version had increased.
+Updating u-boot made the u-boot binary just slighty larger.
 This caused a problem with at91bootstrap. at91bootstrap loads bootstrap into memory, so it needs to know how large u-boot is.
-So a new version of at91bootstrap must be compiled with an increaded size for u-boot.
+So a new version of at91bootstrap must be compiled so it can load the new larger u-boot.

 ## Neccesary setup

+Buildroot is used to compile the rootfs, and all other things needed to create a linux device.
 The buildroot used can be found [here][0].
 This post assumes you have some idea of how this setup works.
 Still, the commands needed to setup the various containers are described below.

 You need a container to store the build results and build cache.
 It can be created like this:
 ```